-But the success of Black Friday, Cyber Monday and Singles Day, has undoubtedly led online marketplaces to thrive and these platforms have been able to continue to court their customers due to business models heavily focused on data and personalisation.
+But the success of Black Friday, Cyber Monday, and Singles Day has undoubtedly led online marketplaces to thrive and these platforms have been able to continue to court their customers due to business models heavily focused on data and personalization.

-Amazon is the number one online retailer for beauty products in the US – accounting for 21.1% of all online sales in 2016.
-Amazon’s success is attributed to its highly personalised website and product recommendations, marketing emails and of course, customer reviews.
+Amazon is the number one online retailer in the US – with near $178B in 2017 net sales.
+Amazon’s success is attributed to its highly personalized website and product recommendations, marketing emails, and of course, customer reviews.

 Western brands have also latched onto the growth opportunity in China.
 Sales of Estée Lauder and Clinique on Tmall more than doubled in 2016 from the previous year and L’Oréal reported that eCommerce sales made up 8.8% of all revenues in the first quarter of 2017.

-We also can’t forget the online craze for the beauty subscription box which led to brands such as FeelUnique and Birchbox creating their own eCommerce platforms.
+We also can’t forget the online craze for the beauty subscription box which led to brands such as FeelUnique and Ipsy, creating their own eCommerce platforms.

-Data also plays a key role for these sites as they’re able to utilise existing customer preferences – through subscription box history – along with previous purchase history, ultimately providing a more personalised customer experience.
+Data also plays a key role for these sites as they’re able to utilize existing customer preferences – through subscription box history – along with previous purchase history, ultimately providing a more personalized customer experience.